Toulon: Climate

-Because of the proximity to the sea, freezing temperatures are rare; an average of 2.9 days a year, and lasting frosts (when the maximum temperature remains less or equal to zero) are non-existent.
-Snow is also very rare (barely 1.5 days per year on average) and it is even more rare for the snow to last during the day (0.3 days a year on average).

 One distinctive feature of the Toulon climate is the wind, with 115 days a year of strong winds; usually either the cold and dry Mistral or the Tramontane from the north, the wet Marin; or the Sirocco sometimes bearing reddish sand from Africa; or the wet and stormy Levant from the east.
 (See Winds of Provence.)
 The windiest month is January, with an average of 12.5 days of strong winds.
 The least windy month is September, with 7 days of strong winds.
-In winter, the Mistral can make the air feel extremely cold, even though the temperature is mild.

-The climate is dry and the humidity in Toulon is usually low.
-The average humidity is 56 percent, with little variation throughout the year; the driest months are July and August with 50 percent, and the most humid months are November and December with 60 percent.

 Population

 Education

-Toulon has a conservatory (Conservatoire TPM, part of Conservatoire à rayonnement régional de Toulon) which taught music, theater, dance and circus and an art academy called École supérieure d'art et de design Toulon Provence Méditerranée.
+Toulon has a conservatory (Conservatoire TPM, part of Conservatoire à rayonnement régional de Toulon) which teaches music, theater, dance and circus and an art academy called École supérieure d'art et de design Toulon Provence Méditerranée.
 Toulon is also home to a number of institutes of the University of Toulon, known until 2013 as University of the South, Toulon-Var.
 Toulon has a campus of KEDGE Business School.